Cash Explosion: 1993–2017

 From 1993–2009, the three contestants' names were each hidden three times behind a game board with nine squares total.
 The contestants took turns selecting squares, uncovering the names behind them.
 The person whose name was uncovered three times first won the game and the right to return the following week, with the same payout structure for returning champions used from 1989–1993.

 Beginning October 3, 2009, three cash bonuses totaling $25,000 (two $10,000 spaces and one $5,000 space) were added to the championship game board which now features a total of twelve spaces.
 If a contestant selects a bonus space they win that amount of money and control passes to the next contestant in line.
 Additionally, contestants no longer retire after winning their third game.
 First-time champions still win a total of $50,000, two-time winners $100,000, and three-time winners $200,000 (bonuses not included).
 However, a champion wins an additional $100,000 for every subsequent week they win thereafter.
-Champions can remain on the show until defeated, with no monetary limits or maximum number of appearances.
+Champions can remain on the show until defeated, with no monetary limits or maximum number of appearances, mirroring Jeopardy!'s "skies the limit" rule.
 By 2012, the final round was renamed the "Cash Challenge".
 Under this format, the highest amount awarded was $520,000, which was reached by Terri Waddell on the October 20, 2012 episode, when she was defeated during her record-breaking seventh appearance on the show.

 Because the first 2007 show did not have a returning champion (due to the final winner of Make Me Famous, Make Me Rich choosing to keep her earnings and leave), the two semifinal winners simply played against themselves, with the winner becoming the new returning champion.

 As part of the 30th Anniversary season leading up to the XL format, bonus prizes such as vacations, laptops, and gasoline for a year are available under one square in each round.